Altinn/altinn-notifications/sql/README.md

 After reviewing the analysis results, run the cancellation script:

-1. Open `cancel-orders-by-sendersreferences.sql` in an editor
+1. Open `cancel-orders-by-sendersreferences.sql` (already updated by the script)
-2. Update the configuration variables:
-   - `v_sendersreferences`: Same array as in analysis script
-   - `v_creatorname`: Same creator name as in analysis script
-3. Copy the entire script content
+2. Copy the entire script content
-4. Paste and execute it in pgAdmin's query tool
+3. Paste and execute it in pgAdmin's query tool

 The script will:
 1. Start a transaction